- About Extension

 - Advocate for changes in school policies & practices to support healthy snacking

 - Collaborate with local food store owners to promote healthy snacks in the stores

 The communities of Cove, Elgin, Imbler, North Powder and Union have SNACZ clubs.
-Currently there is a total of 33 club members, 7 student ambassadors and 9 club leaders.
-Click on the the following links to visit each clubs homepage: Cove, Elgin, Imbler, North Powder & Union
+Currently there are 31 club members, 3 student ambassadors and 6 club leaders participating in the program.
+Click on the following links to visit each club's homepage: Cove, Elgin, Imbler, North Powder & Union

 Want to be involved?